-I could really see myself living in Stockholm one day because I absolutely loved it!
+I absolutely loved Stockholm and could really see myself living here one day!
 Stockholm has a small town feel with all the luxuries of a large city.
-In addition, it’s located right on the ocean and consists of 14 beautiful islands.
+In addition, it’s located right on the ocean and is spread out over 14 beautiful islands.

 What to Do in Stockholm

-My family and I toured the blue and gold rooms of City Hall when we were in Stockholm.
-This is where the Nobel Prize banquet is held every year on December 10th.
-We also visited the Vasa Museum where we saw the Vasa ship- a fully intact boat from the 1600s that was found and excavated in the Stockholm’s harbor in the 1950s.
+First, my family and I toured the blue and gold rooms of City Hall.
+The Nobel Prize banquet is held here every year on December 10th!
+We also visited the Vasa Museum to see the Vasa ship- a fully intact 17th century boat that was found and excavated in Stockholm’s harbor in the 1950s.

-We ended our day in Gamla Stan, Stockholm’s Old Town.
+We ended our day in Stockholm’s Old Town, Gamla Stan.
 Here you’ll find endless amounts of cafes, quaint boutiques, and cobblestone streets.
-We had Swedish meatballs for lunch- quite literally one of the best meals I’ve ever had- homemade gravy, mash potatoes, pickles, berries, and some Swedish mystery meat that was to die for!
+We had Swedish meatballs for lunch- quite literally one of the best meals I’ve ever had!
+Homemade gravy, mash potatoes, pickles, berries, and some Swedish mystery meat that was to die for!

 Next, we visited the Nobel Museum, which is located in the main square of Gamla Stan.
-EF, the company that I interned for over the summer, is the number one sponsor of this museum, so I got to enter for free!
+Education First (my internship from this summer) is the number one sponsor of this museum, so I got to enter for free!
 Thanks EF!

 Ten Reasons Why YOU Should Visit Stockholm